Chapter 28 BWV 91 Gelobet seist du, Jesu Christ

 Thus Bach draws a clear distinction between the statements of Christian fact of the Virgin birth, and the blessed implications it has for mankind.
 Musical form and texture are perfectly moulded in order to deliver these messages with the maximum possible emotional impact.
 The Church and the Leipzig authorities should have been delighted, had they sufficient insight into Bach's immense subtlety.

-There can be little doubt that Bach was fond of the sound of three oboes accompanying a solo voice above the continuo.
+There can be little doubt that Bach was fond of the sound of three oboes and solo voice above the continuo.
 Other examples can be found in Cs 20, 26 and 68 (chapters 2, 25 and 49).
-Each has its own particular charm and character and it is interesting to study them as a group.
+Each has its own particular charm and character though it is also interesting to study them as a group.
 This tenor aria provides us with yet another opportunity to hear this typically Bachian combination.

 Oboe above bass.